Shubham-Techasoft/Packpatrol-Frontend/GettignStartedForDevelopers.md

 ### 🔁 Assign Existing Variant to Machine

-1. Developer Settings → Select a Machine → **Edit**
+1. Go to **Developer Settings** → Select a Machine → **Edit**.
-2. Choose **“Add Existing Variant”**
+2. Check the box for **“Add/Select Existing Variant”**.
+3. Select the desired variant from the dropdown menu.
+4.  **Important:** You must also select which **ML Model** this machine will use for that variant.
-3. Confirm and save
+5. Confirm and save your changes.

-✅ The machine can now process the new variant!
+> ✅ The machine can now process the new variant!
+This allows different machines to use different model versions (e.g., `v1` vs. `v2`) for the same product.

 ---